Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 References

-This article supports Chapter 3 of the Unscarcity manuscript, which examines the Federated Civic Mesh and emergency governance design.
+This article supports Chapter 3 of the Unscarcity manuscript, which examines the MOSAIC governance system and emergency protocol design.